Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Koopman Eigenfunctions and Modes

 \begin{proposition}[Condition for the inexistence of a Koopman eigenfunction] If there is an equilibrium point in $I$ then a nontrivial Koopman eigenfunction does not exist. \end{proposition} \begin{proof} Let $t_0\in I$ be an equilibrium point and $\varphi(\bm{x}(t))$ be a Koopman eigenfunction.
 Then, $\bm{x}(t)=const,\,\forall t\in[t_0,b]$.
 Therefore, Eq. \eqref{eq:KEFder} does not hold for nontrivial $\varphi$ for any $\lambda \ne 0$. \end{proof}

-\begin{remark}[Finite Support Time Dynamics] Let $P(\bm{x})$ define a dynamic for which the solution has a finite support in time.
+\begin{remark}[Finite support time dynamics] Let $P(\bm{x})$ define a dynamic for which the solution has a finite support in time.
 Namely, there is an extinction time point, $T_{ext}$, for which $P(\bm{x}(t))=\bm{0},\,\forall t\ge T_{ext}$.
 Then, if $T_{ext}\in I$, a Koopman operator $K_P^\tau$ has no eigenfunctions.
 We observe here that the time interval $I$ is crucial for the existence or inexistence of eigenfunctions. \end{remark}

 From a differential geometry perspective, as noted above, $\bm{x}(t)$ forms a curve where its tangential velocity is $P(\bm{x})$.
 The absence of an equilibrium point is equivalent to nonzero velocity.
 This type of parametric curves, where the velocity is always nonzero, is called \emph{regular}.
 The Koopman eigenfunction does not exist for non-regular curves.
-Note that a discussion on equilibrium points is conducted in \cite{brunton2016koopman}, in the context of \ac{DMD} and its variants.

-\begin{lemma}[Koopman Eigenfunctions induced by a Time State-Space Mapping] Let the conditions of Lemma \ref{lemma:continuousSolution} hold and $\bm{x}(t)$ be the solution of Eq. \eqref{eq:disDynamicalSystem}.
-If there exists a time state-space mapping, $t=\xi(\bm{x})$, then a Koopman eigenfunction exists. \end{lemma} \begin{proof} The mapping, $t=\xi(\bm{x})$, is in $C^1$ a.e. in $\mathcal{X}$ since $\bm{x}(t)$ is in $C^1$ a.e. in $I$.
+\begin{lemma}[Koopman Eigenfunctions induced by a time state-space mapping] Let the conditions of Lemma \ref{lemma:continuousSolution} hold and $\bm{x}(t)$ be the solution of Eq. \eqref{eq:disDynamicalSystem}.
+If there exists a time state-space mapping, $t=\xi(\bm{x})$, then a Koopman eigenfunction exists a.e. in $I$. \end{lemma} \begin{proof} The mapping, $t=\xi(\bm{x})$, is in $C^1$ a.e. in $\mathcal{X}$ since $\bm{x}(t)$ is in $C^1$ a.e. in $I$.
 Given that mapping, we define the following function,

 This function is in $C^1$ a.e. in $\mathcal{X}$.
 The time derivative of this function is,

 According to Lemma \ref{lem:timeDifferentiation}, $\nabla\xi(\bm{x})^T P(\bm{x}(t))=1$ a.e..
 Thus, the function in Eq. \eqref{eq:proofLemTM} admits Eq. \eqref{eq:KEFder} for any value of $\beta$, where the corresponding eigenvalue is $\lambda = \alpha$. \end{proof}